IQTLabs/squiggle/docs/methods.rst

 - The overall GC-content can be inferred from at a glance based on whether the endpoint of the graph is above or below zero.
 - `Regions inside the gene with varying GC-content <https://en.wikipedia.org/wiki/CpG_site>`_ can be seen as peaks and valleys.
 - Is limited to quadrants I and IV and is a function
-- The x-axis corresponds directly with nucleotide position
+- The :math:`x`-axis corresponds directly with nucleotide position

 For an example, let's look at the human β-globin gene using the squiggle method::